Dragonfly Photography

 Smiling for the camera

-I really like this shot of an orange Flame Skimmer (Libellula saturata) dragonfly, holding my realistic fly
+Beautiful Flame Skimmer (Libellula saturata) dragonfly, holding my realistic fly

-Almost immediately the orange dragonfly returned, landed beneath my yellow and blue fly, and slowly creeped closer and closer, but never did make contact.
+Almost immediately the orange dragonfly returned, landed beneath my yellow and blue dragonfly, and slowly creeped closer and closer, but never did make contact.
 Numerous photos were taken, and a variety of facial expressions seemed evident, including this photo where it appears a mate might have been found.
 After about 15 minutes of quiet rejection, the orange dragonfly left the scene.

-After a few minutes of furious action, the battle seemed to have been decided, he was king of the twig.
+After a few minutes of furious action, the battle seemed to have been decided, he was king

 I kept playing, and placed my dragonfly